Jack Thayer: Aboard Titanic

 In his privately published 1940 account of the sinking, Thayer recalled what life was like before the Titanic sank, "There was peace and the world had an even tenor to its way.
 Nothing was revealed in the morning the trend of which was not known the night before.
 It seems to me that the disaster about to occur was the event that not only made the world rub its eyes and awake but woke it with a start keeping it moving at a rapidly accelerating pace ever since with less and less peace, satisfaction and happiness.
 To my mind the world of today awoke April 15th, 1912".

-Later life
+Later life and death

-Thayer went on to graduate from the University of Pennsylvania, where he was a member of the fraternity Saint Anthony Hall.
+Thayer graduated from the University of Pennsylvania, where he was a member of the fraternity Saint Anthony Hall.
 On December 15, 1917, Thayer married Lois Buchanan Cassatt, daughter of Edward B. Cassatt and Emily L. Phillips.
-Her grandfather was Alexander Johnston Cassatt, President of the Pennsylvania Railroad.
+Her grandfather was Alexander Johnston Cassatt, who was president of the Pennsylvania Railroad and whose sister was the artist Mary Cassatt.
 The couple had two sons, Edward Cassatt and John Borland IV, and three daughters: Lois, Julie, and Pauline.
 A third son, Alexander Johnston Cassatt Thayer, died a few days after his birth in 1920.
-During World War I, he served as an artillery officer in the U.S Army.
+During World War I, Thayer served as an artillery officer in the U.S Army.